opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/nextcloud/2_deploy-nextcloud-on-cce.md

 ### internal/externalDatabase

-In this section, we set up configurations for the database supporting our installation.
+In this section, we will configure the database that supports our installation.

 #### Disabling Internal Database

 The `internalDatabase.enabled` field determines whether to use the internal database or not.
 If set to `false`, Nextcloud will not have its own database and will rely on an external database instead.
-In this example, we will use an external database.
+In this example, we will use an RDS instance as an external database.

 ```yaml
 internalDatabase: